Biodegradable Urns and Eco-Friendly Cremation

 With climate change on the brain for more and more people, many might consider how their final resting place could impact the environment.
 Traditional burial is more environmentally harmful, what with putting non biodegradable boxes and metal caskets in the ground, but for those thinking about cremation in California, there are more sustainable options when it comes to what affects the environment.
 Whether for yourself or a loved one, here’s what you need to know about environmental benefits as well as the consequences of some funeral services.

 Bio Urns, or Biodegradable Urns

 Traditionally, the word “urn” conjures up ideas of metallic, sleek containers made of metal.
 However, one way for people to consider the environment with urns is utilizing biodegradable ones.
-Yes, biodegradable urns, or bio urns, are constructed from environmentally-friendly materials that easily break down and don’t take years to decompose.
-Materials that make up biodegradable urns include:
+Yes, biodegradable urns, or biodegradable cremation urns, are constructed from environmentally-friendly materials that easily break down and don’t take years to decompose.
+Materials that make up biodegradable urns for ashes include:

 - Recycled paper

 - Rock salt

 Put Your Loved One’s Ashes into a Tree

 For green thumbs, this might sound impossible.
 Can your loved one’s cremains cause a tree to grow?
 Well, in all honesty, no, since human cremains actually yield high ph levels.
 However, many companies have developed ways to plant a tree with cremation ashes, effectively turning ashes into a tree.
 Interestingly enough, most times this process takes place with a bio urn product (see above), but there are also options for the neutralizing agent to be purchased separately from the urn.